ShayneTan03/weather_app/frontend/meeting_log.md

 [ ] Is interview necessary for our dataset?
 [ ] Wiki - how should we structure it and is there any sample available

+# **22 Sep 2025 20:30**

+## Feedback to backend team:
+* Do we need the most recent data? - no, focus on the reliability first, and scope our project to curating past information rather than live updates

+## Overall direction of our project:
+* A curation of scattered weather/storm information that provides a comprehensive overview of regional metereological data
+* Frontend engine - streamlit